TomiHVH/cloak_privacy_browser/README.md

 # Cloak Browser

-A fast, lightweight, and privacy-focused web browser built with Rust and modern web technologies.
+A fast, lightweight, and privacy-focused web browser built with Rust, JavaScript, and cursor ide and gpt-high agent .
 Features a clean, modular architecture with comprehensive privacy protection, performance optimization, and a beautiful custom start page.

 ## Features